pupismyname/pupismyname/content/resume.md

 ---
 layout: layout-basic.liquid
-eleventyExcludeFromCollections: true
 title: Resume
-desc: About me and the work I've done
+desc: Learn about and the work I've done
 ---

 # John Brooks